Rapid genetic screening with high quality factor metasurfaces: Guided-mode resonant metasurface characterization

 \section{Guided-mode resonant metasurface characterization}

-Our metasurfaces are sealed in a 3-D printed fluid cell (Fig. 2a) and characterized in phosphate-buffered saline (PBS) solution (1x concentration) to represent physiological conditions for biomolecule detection.
-In Fig. 2b, we vary the perturbation $\Delta$d along the block chain from $\Delta$d = 100 nm to $\Delta$d = 30 nm and observe a decrease in the resonant linewidth for 25-30 individual resonators at each condition (Fig. 2b $\&$ 2c).
+Our metasurfaces are sealed in a 3-D printed fluid cell (Fig. 2a) and characterized in phosphate-buffered saline (PBS) solution (1x concentration) to represent physiological conditions for bio-molecule detection.
+In Fig. 2b, we vary the perturbation $\Delta$w along the block chain from $\Delta$w = 100 nm to $\Delta$w = 30 nm and observe a decrease in the resonant linewidth for at least 25 individual resonators at each condition (Fig. 2b $\&$ 2c).
 Importantly, in our high-Q metasurface design, the coupling strength between free space radiation and the GMR is dictated by the degree of asymmetry along the waveguide.
-Since silicon is lossless in the near infrared, radiative loss dominates the GMR resonant lifetime and Q factor.
-Thus, shrinking $\Delta$d we observe scattering responses with average Q factors of 800 (at $\Delta$d = 100 nm) increasing to 2,200 at $\Delta$d= 30 nm and even observing Q’s above 3,000 for individual resonators (Fig. 2c).
-These Q factors represent a two to three order of magnitude increase compared to reported plasmonic biosensors, and a significant ($>$5-10x) increase compared to other metasurface biosensors\cite{Conteduca2021-hg,Yang2014-ta,Wang2021-zr,Yesilkoy2019-wz,Triggs2017-su}, yielding a FOM of $\sim$400 (Supplementary Fig. 7).
-Our experimental Q factors are slightly lower than numerically predicted and are likely limited due to scattering losses caused by fabrication imperfections.
+As silicon is lossless in the near infrared, radiative loss dominates the GMR resonant lifetime and Q factor.
+Thus, by shrinking $\Delta$w we observe scattering responses with average Q factors of 800 (at $\Delta$w = 100 nm) increasing to 2,200 at $\Delta$w= 30 nm and even observing Q’s above 3,000 for individual resonators (Fig. 2c).

+The observed Q factors represent a two to three order of magnitude increase compared to reported plasmonic biosensors, and a significant ($>$5-10x) increase compared to other non-local metasurface biosensors\cite{Conteduca2021-hg,Yang2014-ta,Wang2021-zr,Yesilkoy2019-wz,Triggs2017-su}, yielding a FOM of $\sim$400 (Supplementary Fig. 7).
+Our experimental Q factors are slightly lower than numerically predicted likely limited due to scattering losses caused by fabrication imperfections.
 We also note that water has non-negligible absorption in the 1,500 nm wavelength range that may limit our attainable experimental Q factors (Supplementary Note 3 and Supplementary Fig. 5).
-Designing future metasurface resonances in an optical transparency window of biological media (such as 1,300 nm) and optimizing fabrication processes may further improve performance, with Q factors in the millions potentially attainable; future iterations of our metasurface could offer the single particle sensitivity of high-Q microcavities,\cite{zhu2010,vollmer2008} but with the ease of integration and compactness afforded by free-space coupling.
+Designing future resonators in an optical transparency window of biological media (such as 1,300 nm) and optimizing fabrication processes may further improve performance, with Q factors in the millions potentially attainable; such structures could offer the single particle sensitivity of high-Q microcavities,\cite{zhu2010,vollmer2008} but with the ease of integration and compact form-factor afforded by free-space coupling.

 Due to the localization of the mode along each individual chain, resonators can be spaced laterally at least as close as 3 $\mu$m without affecting the GMR (Fig 2d).
 Based on our fabricated waveguide length of 200 $\mu$m, our devices feature sensor arrays with densities of over 160,000 sensors per cm$^2$.
 Due to the slow group velocities of the GMR’s, losses due to finite size effects can be suppressed\cite{Overvig2018-do,Mizutani2003-oz}, and 50 $\mu$m waveguides can be fabricated with comparable Q (Supplementary Fig. 6), yielding feature densities over 600,000 sensors per cm$^2$.
 These large sensor densities offer an avenue for robust statistical analysis in diagnostic studies as well as a platform for multiplexed detection of many distinct biomarkers in parallel.